Exchange studies at Aalto University

 For example, if your home university has an exchange agreement with the School of Chemical Engineering, you cannot apply to study in the School of Arts, Design and Architecture.
 If you are unsure how to select the courses, please contact the exchange coordinator in the Aalto school you have been nominated to.

-In addition, you are welcome to take some interdisciplinary studies such as University Wide Studies and cross-school courses!
+In addition, you are welcome to take some interdisciplinary studies such as University Wide Studies!
 Aalto University offers a unique possibility to try something different from your own field of studies.
 Please read more below.

 Exchange students follow the same courses as degree students.
 Most of the courses lectured in English are available for you in the school you have been nominated to.
 However, there are courses that have some restrictions or quotas.
 The requirements are usually mentioned in the course description.
 Certain courses can sometimes be available for certain majors only or master's level students only etc. Large number of master level courses are taught in English, however, bachelor level students are allowed to take master level courses provided that prerequisites are met.